 A citizen's major responsibility is serving on a jury when called.
 Citizens who are selected for jury duty are called jurors.
-In West Virginia, jurors are randomly selected from a list of registered voters.
+In West Virginia, zens who are selected for jury duty are called jurors jurors are randomly selected from a list of registered voters.
 A person cannot be excluded from jury duty because of race, color, religion, sex, national origin, or economic status.
 Individuals who do not respond to a jury duty call may be fined or imprisoned.
 Nevertheless, a juror may be excused if he or she has an interest in the case, has a serious illness in the family, may suffer financial hardship as a result of serving, or has some emergency.
 In addition, attorneys may dismiss potential jurors.